plomino/PlominoDoc/docs/accesscontrol.rst

 - *Editor*: Author + can modify/delete any documents.

-- *Designer*: Editor + can change the database design.
+- *Designer*: Editor + can change the database design but formulas.

-- *Manager*: Designer + can change the access rights.
+- *Manager*: Designer + can change formulas + can change the access rights.

 These rights can be granted to Plone members and/or to Plone groups.